IDEMSInternational/open-app-builder/documentation/docs/developers/web-previews.md

 ```
 If your firebase site does not match your deployment name, then instead use the format `"example_deployment": ["example_firebase_site_id"]`

 The web preview is now configured.
 You can make the first release by pushing to the `deployment/` branch for your deployment.
-It may take a few minutes for the
+It may take a few minutes for the site to update and display the content when making the first release.